-This EM&A Report presents the EM&A programme undertaken during the reporting period from 1 to 30 June 2024 in accordance with the EM&A Manual (Version F) and requirements of EP (FEP-01/395/2010/C).
+This EM&A Report presents the EM&A programme undertaken during the reporting period from 1 to 31 July 2024 in accordance with the EM&A Manual (Version F) and requirements of EP (FEP-01/395/2010/C).

-For the operation phase, exceedances of the emission limits for the CHPs and the ASP were recorded under normal operating conditions during the reporting period (see Table 8.1).
+For the operation phase, exceedances of the emission limits for the CHPs and the ASP were recorded under normal operating conditions during the reporting period as well as for the Standby Gas Flaring Unit under emergency operating conditions (see Table 8.1).